 Policies and Procedures Concerning Faculty Appointments and Evaluation (full criteria for ranks)

-Any faculty members with joint or secondary appointments in another department/college who are being considered for promotion in the College of Medicine must be reviewed by the secondary department(s) as wellA letter from the secondary department chair(s) is to be included in the College of Medicine promotion packet.
+Any faculty members with joint or secondary appointments in another department/college who are being considered for promotion in the College of Medicine must be reviewed by the secondary department(s) as long as there is a salary associated with the appointment.
+If monies are involved with the secondary appointment, a letter from the secondary department chair(s) is to be included in the College of Medicine promotion packet.
 The process for review of the secondary department(s) will be determined based on the agreement signed at the time of the appointment.
 The process will be either a full review by the secondary department and College of the materials provided by the primary department, or a faculty vote and letter of support from the secondary department to be included in the promotion dossier.
 If there is no salary involved, the secondary appointment does not need to provide any documentation.
 It is the responsibility of the primary department to make the promotion dossier available to the secondary department(s).

 The final faculty vote on each candidate for promotion should occur after the dossier, including external letters, is complete.